logesh810/AnnaUnivClgProjects/3rd_sem/Software security/Security_Systems_Important_Questions.md

 - Defense in Depth
 - Separation of Duties

+### Components of DiD
+1. Physical Security: Secure access to data centers with biometric authentication and surveillance systems.
+2. Network Security: Use of firewalls, intrusion detection systems (IDS), and VPNs to prevent unauthorized access.
+3. Application Security: Implement input validation, secure coding practices, and regular security testing.
+4. Data Security: Encrypt sensitive data in transit and at rest using robust encryption algorithms

 ## 15 Mark Question

 ### 7. Discuss Threat Modeling and Security Design with examples.